-Most human drivers with the required driving vision can only see the road approximately 500m ahead even on a clear day when driving [ref].
-Unfortunately, the visibility reduces a lot during darkness and adverse weather, such as fog, rain, and snow, where dangerous road condition occurs.
-Besides, the driver’s sight is limited at path corners and hills.
-Thus, the preview of road friction could help a lot for the driver to take action proactively.
+For comparison, most human drivers with the required driving vision can only see the road approximately 500m ahead, even on a clear day [ref].
+This visibility is also reduced significantly during darkness and adverse weather, such as fog, rain, and snow, where hazardous road friction conditions often occur.
+The driver’s sight is further limited by road geometry such as corners and crests of hills.
+Thus, the preview of road friction and geometry could provide significant benefit for drivers to adjust their driving speed proactively.

 Application Case and Simulation Results